ivan-kleshnin/unredux/README.md

 examples.

 Reading the code I can't help the feeling a lot of things are prematurely optimized and the end architecture would look very different without that.
-Nevermind, Vesa Karvonen is a TOP level engineer and I don't want to underrate his work.
-Re-read the first sentence in the prev. paragraph and accept that my goal is to avoid frameworks here.
+But may be it's just me.
+Vesa Karvonen is a TOP level engineer and I wouldn't like to underrate his works.
+They are well written, well documented and have a lot of insights.
+Highly recommended as well.

 ---